Rosario Casas Dupuy

-María del Rosario Casas Dupuy is a Colombian academic and retired intelligence officer.
-During the Cold War, Casas Dupuy worked at the Colombian Embassy in Mexico City, and was employed by both the Central Intelligence Agency and the KGB.
-In 1994, she was caught and arrested as a double agent on charges of espionage against the United States on behalf of the Soviet Union.
-After a confession, she was released on a plea bargain, and returned to Colombia.
-She has been involved in academia ever since, and is currently a professor of literary studies and philosophy at the Pontificia Universidad Javeriana and the National University of Colombia.
-She also actively translates educational material.
+María del Rosario Casas Dupuy (Note: In the United States, she was also known by her married name, Rosario Ames.) (born December 19, 1951) is a Colombian academic and retired intelligence officer.
+During the Cold War, Casas Dupuy worked at the Colombian Embassy in Mexico City, where she met her future husband, Aldrich Ames, and was recruited by the Central Intelligence Agency.
+In 1994, she was caught and arrested on charges of conspiracy to commit espionage against the United States on behalf of the Soviet Union.
+After a confession and a negotiated plea bargain, she served four years in prison and then returned to Colombia.
+She has been involved in academia ever since, as a professor of literary studies and philosophy at the Pontificia Universidad Javeriana and the National University of Colombia.
 She has earned several honorary degrees and regional awards for her works in education.

 Early life and education

-María del Rosario Casas was born in Bogotá in 1952 into what the local Colombian press referred to as the "local aristocracy".
+María del Rosario Casas was born in Bogotá in 1951 into what the Colombian press referred to as the "local aristocracy".
 While she was growing up, her family, and local townsfolk, would often recount the heroic spy stories of her paternal great-grandfather.
 Manuel Casabianca – a distant relative of Napoleon – was that famous paternal spymaster, serving during the Thousand Days' War by monitoring the activities of Rafael Uribe Uribe.
 He was also briefly the Commanding General of the Colombian Army.

 Her grandfather was Alberto Dupuy, a renowned engineer.

 Her father, Pablo Casas Santofimio, was the first professional Colombian mathematician ever trained from within the Colombian education system.
 After earning his degree in Colombia, he studied at Princeton University under the occasional tutelage of Albert Einstein.
 He later served as the mayor of San Andrés, as a senator, and as the general secretary of the Colombian Liberal Party.
 He also co-founded the Colombian newspaper El Cronista.
-After his career in politics he went back into education, becoming the rector of the Jorge Tadeo Lozano University and the University of Tolima.
+After his career in politics he went back into education, becoming the rector of Jorge Tadeo Lozano University and the University of Tolima.
 He was teaching at the University of Tolima at the time of his death in 1982.

 Her mother, Cecilia Dupuy, affectionately called Salcilia, was actively involved in the arts and assembled one of Colombia’s larger collections of Caribbean music, including bolero, danzón, and danzonete.
 She was well regarded among Cuban musicians and Cuban cultural figures for her work as founder and president of the Colombian José Martí Foundation, which has sponsored performances by major Cuban artists in Bogotá, including the Orquesta Aragón, Marta Valdés, and Elena Burke.
 These performances were mostly held at the National Theatre in Bogotá.
-Cecilia Dupuy was often described as a “caja de música” (jukebox).
+Cecilia Dupuy was often described as a caja de música (jukebox).
 She made frequent trips to Cuba.
 However, the journalist Flavia Falquez, a family friend, stated that Cecilia Dupuy ended the musical foundation soon after the Cuban Revolution, when Castro sympathizers tried to co-opt it for political purposes.